rsdoiel/antenna/archives/2025/libraries_2025.17.md

 ---

-## Libraries Bring People and Information Together to Change the World: Steve Mandeville-Gamble on His Career and the Profession
+## Libraries Bring People and Information Together to Change the World: Steve Mandeville-Gamble on His Career and the Profession—an Oral History Interview

 date: 2025-04-28, from: Association of Research Libraries News

-<p>Last Updated on April 28, 2025, 1:42 pm ET University Librarian Steve Mandeville-Gamble will retire at the end of the academic year, after leading the University of California (UC) Riverside...</p>
+<p>Last Updated on May 1, 2025, 12:53 pm ET University Librarian Steve Mandeville-Gamble will retire at the end of the academic year, after leading the University of California (UC) Riverside...</p>
-<p>The post <a href="https://www.arl.org/blog/libraries-bring-people-and-information-together-to-change-the-world-steve-mandeville-gamble-on-his-career-and-the-profession/">Libraries Bring People and Information Together to Change the World: Steve Mandeville-Gamble on His Career and the Profession</a> appeared first on <a href="https://www.arl.org">Association of Research Libraries</a>.</p>
+<p>The post <a href="https://www.arl.org/blog/libraries-bring-people-and-information-together-to-change-the-world-steve-mandeville-gamble-on-his-career-and-the-profession/">Libraries Bring People and Information Together to Change the World: Steve Mandeville-Gamble on His Career and the Profession—an Oral History Interview</a> appeared first on <a href="https://www.arl.org">Association of Research Libraries</a>.</p>

 <br>